OpenDreamKit/OpenDreamKit.github.io/meetings/2018-02-01-SteeringCommitteeMeeting/ProgressReports/StAndrews.md

 - Incorporating HPC-GAP (a code for shared memory parallel programming in GAP) into GAP 4.9 (WP5)

-- James Mitchel collabotated with Nicolas Thiery on Semigroups package and libsemigroups library, with contributions from Markus (see https://github.com/gap-packages/Semigroups/wiki)
+- James Mitchell collaborated with Nicolas Thiery on Semigroups package and libsemigroups library, with contributions from Markus (see https://github.com/gap-packages/Semigroups/wiki)

 - Improvements of type/filter/category information in GAP (outcome of the work carried out under WP6)